seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    PREVIOUS payload, fails the freshness gate on a snapshot that is actually fresh at the remote, and publishes no levels for a reason that is invisible from the answer.
 A non-fast-forward result means someone else wrote to `main` mid-run: stop and report it in one line rather than merging — an analysis run resolves no divergence.
-An analysis run never starts from a branch and never starts from a stale tree.
+   **The requirement is the TREE; «on `main`» was a proxy for it and v18 states the thing itself.** Two facts, one command each: the working tree is byte-identical to `origin/main` before the gate runs, and it reached that state without a merge commit.
+   `git pull --ff-only` where the branch has an upstream, `git merge --ff-only origin/main` where it has none, `git status --porcelain` empty in both. **A stale tree is forbidden as it always was; a checkout that is not literally `main` is not forbidden, provided those two facts hold and step 8 names its own destination.**
+   Measured 02.09: the run executed inside a harness worktree with no upstream configured, met the requirement by ff-only merge, recorded that it had — and was right, against a clause written when the only environment was a plain clone.
+A rule a correct run must explain itself out of is a rule a wrong run will explain itself out of too.
 3. Fix the analysis moment: `date -u`, once, as the first external fact.
 Every age in the run is measured against it (methodology §5 step 1).
 4. **Run the live-data gate.** It is executable and it returns an exit code; a